BelledonneCommunications/flexisip-account-manager/INSTALL.md

 Since the 1.6 FlexiAPI can manage different SIP Domains on separate HTTP subdomains.

 A Space is defined as a specific HTTP subdomain of `APP_ROOT_HOST` and is linked to a specific SIP Domain.
-It is also possible to host one specific Space directly under `APP_ROOT_HOST`.
+It is also possible to host one (and only one) specific Space directly under `APP_ROOT_HOST`.

 By default administrator accounts in Spaces will only see the accounts of their own Space (that have the same SIP Domain).
 However it is possible to define a Space as a "SuperSpace" allowing the admins to see all the other Spaces and accounts and create/edit/delete the other Spaces.

 ## 4.1.
 Setup the first Space

-You will need to create the first Space manually, generally as a SuperSpace, after that the other Spaces can directly be created in your browser through the web panel.
+You will need to create the first Space manually, generally as a SuperSpace, after that the other Spaces can directly be created in your browser through the Web Panels.

     php artisan spaces:create-update {sip_domain} {host} {name} {--super}